pbacterio/cookiecutter-django-paas/README.md

-cookiecuter-django-saas
+cookiecuter-django-paas
 =======================

-Django template ready to use in SAAS platforms like Heroku, OpenShift, etc...
+Django template ready to use in PAAS platforms like Heroku, OpenShift, etc...

 State
 -----